dmonroy/docker-services/README.md

 Now service name is `db` and image name id `postgres:10`.

-If you don't want (or need) to set a specific image name, just ignore the version part like this:
+If you don't want (or need) to set a specific image version, just ignore the version part like this:

 ```
 [pytest]